wtlow003/investment-advisor-gpt/README.md

 1. `advisor_name`: Name of your agent, so it doesn't address itself as a robot/llm.
 2. `advisor_role`: Role for your agent, so it knows it should behave in the capacity of the role.
 3. `nationality`: Attempt to enforce behaviour from a nationality (doesn't seem to work as expected, lacklustre)
-4. `formal_language` and `informal_language`: Attempt to allow for a switch-up the way the conversational tone sounds depending on the context of the conversation (fluacuate betweens very professional and too overly casual (e.g., `"hey bro!"`, `"... bro!"`))
+4. `formal_language` and `informal_language`: Attempt to allow for a switch-up the way the conversational tone sounds depending on the context of the conversation (fluctuate between being very professional and too overly casual (e.g., `"hey bro!"`, `"... bro!"`))
 5. `company_name` and `company_business`: Allows the agent to identify himself appropriate or introduces himself by identifying his work association.
 6. `conversation_purpose`: Drives the overall objective of the conversation and all conversation flow stems from the purpose.
 7. `source_of_contact` and `prospect_name`: Refers to the user we are reaching out to/or reaching out to us.
 This attempts to ground the agent with regards to a certain level of familarity with the user and not hallucinating and making the premise of the conversation random.